Starting a Business in Turkey

 Opening a Business in Turkey

 Due to its unique trading location between Asia, Europe, and the Middle East, Turkey has attracted investment from foreign investors keen on opening a business in Turkey for many years.
 Many public and international businesses have opened headquarters in and around Turkey’s major cities, demonstrating the country’s worldwide relevance.
 The vast majority of these bigger corporations are based in Istanbul and Ankara, both significant Turkish cities, with Ankara serving as the capital.

 The monetarily booming European country called Turkey is a great destination for setting up new businesses.
-The country’s position as a NATO member, trade tariff deals with neighboring nations, and the resultant growing economy only adds to the reasons that support the cause of starting or running a business in Turkey.
+The country’s position as a NATO member, trade tariff deals with neighbouring nations, and the resultant growing economy only adds to the reasons that support the cause of starting a business in Turkey.

 The Procedure of Opening Business in Turkey